Avanade/university-partnering/ucl/projects.md

 ## Project Types
 ### 2022-2023

 To be uploaded by the end of August 2023.
+Internal employees can see [current projects on the intranet](https://aka.avanade.com/academic_partnering).

 ### 2021/22